Jutland, locals will tell you, is the real Denmark – home to the country’s best beaches, biggest amusement park, and most heartfelt welcome.

-Just outside the city is the stunning Moesgaard Museum, whose primary attraction is the Grauballe Man – the remarkable well-preserved body of a man who lived around 300 BC and was exhumed from nearby peat bogs after two thousand years.
+Just outside the city is the stunning Moesgaard Museum, whose primary attraction is Grauballe Man – the remarkable well-preserved body of a man who lived around 300 BCE and was exhumed from a nearby peat bog some two thousand years later.

 Nature and the great outdoors

-Kids will love climbing the Marsh Tower, a the 25-metre-high spiral lookout in Southern Jutland.
-Designed by superstar architect Bjarke Ingels, it provides fantastic views of the surrounding marshlands — making it a special treat for nature lovers.
+Designed by superstar architect Bjarke Ingels, it provides fantastic views of the surrounding marshlands, making it a special treat for nature lovers.

-Wildlife fans will enjoy going on a “seal safari” in the Wadden Sea National Park, where they can get up close and personal with the beautiful seals who inhabit the waters.
+Wildlife fans will enjoy going on a ‘seal safari’ in Wadden Sea National Park, where they can get up close and personal with the beautiful seals who inhabit the waters.

-Similarly, children of all ages will enjoy taking a leisurely trip on Hjejlen — a coal-fired paddle steamer that has sailed on the Silkeborg lakes since 1861.
+Similarly, children of all ages will enjoy taking a leisurely trip on the Hjejlen, a coal-fired paddle steamer that has sailed on the Silkeborg lakes since 1861.